hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 parallel environment** and the values **pe_min and pe_max represent the values n and m which** have been provided with the **-pe option.
-A missing specification of m** will be expanded as value 9999999 in JSV scripts and it represents the value infinity. (see **-jsv option above or find more information concerning JSV in** xxqs_name_sxx_jsv(1))
+A missing specification of m** will be expanded as value 9999999 in JSV scripts, and it represents the value infinity. (see **-jsv option above or find more information concerning JSV in** xxqs_name_sxx_jsv(1))

 -pty y\[es\]\|n\[o\]